dcunited001/dcunited001.github.io/_posts/2016-07-01-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 And I'm ashamed to associate with any religion at this point, honestly.
 I couldn't hope to touch something pure without getting it dirty, whether it's Buddhism or Christianity or whatever.
-And while I clearly see the value of religion and hold it's waning influence partially responsible for many of the problems we have in the world today, I find it difficult to defend because I haven't strongly embraced any religion.
+And while I clearly see the value of religion yet hold it's waning influence partially responsible for many of the problems we have in the world today, I find it difficult to defend the need for such a vehicle since I haven't strongly embraced any religion.
 I can't exactly use my interpretation of bible verses as rhetorical defense because who am I to interpret something like that, if I don't claim strong personal belief.

 <a name="the-golden-rule"/>